 Some Christian groups believe that Halloween is evil in nature due to its Pagan roots.
 However, this can be a big misconception as the Pagan community did not have a devil-like figure to worship and really didn’t even know that this type of being existed.
 In fact, the Samhain tradition had been vanquished by the church long before the witch hunts began.

-The Irish have some very interesting traditions and beliefs when it comes to this time of the year and have actually influenced a lot of the traditions we see in North America.
+The Irish have some fascinating traditions and beliefs when it comes to this time of the year and has actually influenced a lot of the traditions we see in North America.
 They brought over the idea of dressing up and of pumpkin carving.
 Here’s why they did both things.

 In the end, we have a fantastic reason to celebrate the end of summer, and fall if you live in Canada, and to prepare for the winter months, whether you believe in Samhain or not.
 It gives kids an excuse to eat an unhealthy amount of sugar and to dress up as something creepy.